 Colonial coins make up a fascinating segment of American Numismatics.
 They run the gambit from major rarities worth hundreds of thousands of dollars to interesting and historically significant pieces that are amazingly inexpensive.

 Double-Head Cent.
-Attractive problem-free chocolate surfaces.
+Military Bust.
+Attractive chocolate surfaces.

 Plain Edge.
 Sharply struck with glossy iridescent brown surfaces and delicate lavender and rose hues.

 CAC.
 Plain Edge.
 An incredible sharp and even strike; the best we've seen!
 On the obverse a hand holds a scroll inscribed OUR CAUSE IS JUST.
 This area is almost always weak but is 100% struck up on this example.
 The surfaces are a lustrous and very attractive chocolate brown with minimal abrasions.
 As you would expect; the eye appeal is exceptional!

 2 Pence.
 Arguably mint state with sharp detail and glossy chestnut brown surfaces that show no apparent sign of wear.

 CAC.
 Halfpenny.
 Sharp detail on a beautiful glossy medium brown planchet.
 Very choice with no obvious sign of wear.

 Halfpenny.
 Very nearly mint state with glossy medium brown surfaces.

 Farthing.
 DEI.GRATIA.
 Even chocolate surfaces, well struck, and nicely detailed.